 The very essence of a business is to exchange goods or services for money or trade.
 Logistics is the path those goods and services take to complete the transactions.
 Sometimes goods are moved in bulk, such as raw goods to a manufacturer.
 And sometimes goods are moved as individual disbursements, one customer at a time.

-No matter the particulars, logistics is the physical fulfillment of a transaction and as such is the life of the business.
+No matter the particulars, logistics is the physical fulfilment of a transaction and as such is the life of the business.
 Where there is no movement of goods or services, there are no transactions—and no profits.

 There are seven pillars of effective logistics:

-1. Material sourcing: Material sourcing involves more than finding the lowest-cost supplier for a raw material used in manufacturing.
+Material sourcing involves more than finding the lowest-cost supplier for a raw material used in manufacturing.
 Logistics includes calculating and managing contributing factors and costs, such as backorder delays, competitor priority rankings and lockouts, add-on services costs, extraneous fees, increased shipment costs due to distance or regulatory environments, and warehousing costs.
 Finding the right source for any given material requires a good understanding and management of all contributing factors.
 This process is called strategic sourcing, and logistics plays an important role in that planning.

-2. Transportation: At the core of logistics is the act of physically transporting goods from Point A to Point B. First, a company needs to select the best mode of shipment—air or land, for example—and the best carrier based on cost, speed and distance, including optimising routes that require multiple carriers.
+At the core of logistics is the act of physically transporting goods from Point A to Point B. First, a company needs to select the best mode of shipment—air or land, for example—and the best carrier based on cost, speed and distance, including optimising routes that require multiple carriers.
 In the case of global shipments, the shipper needs to be up to speed on customs, tariffs, compliance and any relevant regulations.
 Transport managers need to document and track shipments, manage billing and report on performance using dashboards and analytics.

 Further, organisation within the warehouses is part of logistic planning.
 Typically, goods that move frequently or are scheduled for transport soon are placed at the front of the warehouse.
 Lower-demand items are stored toward the rear.
 Perishable goods are often rotated so the oldest items are shipped out first.
 Items that are often bundled are usually stored beside one another, and so on.

-5. Demand forecasting: Logistics relies heavily on inventory demand forecasting to ensure that a business never runs short on core or high-demand products or materials—and never ties up capital unnecessarily in warehoused goods with sluggish sales, either.
+Logistics relies heavily on inventory demand forecasting to ensure that a business never runs short on core or high-demand products or materials—and never ties up capital unnecessarily in warehoused goods with sluggish sales, either.

-6. Inventory management: By using inventory management techniques to plan ahead for increased demand in seasonal or trending products, companies can keep profits higher and make inventory turns faster, meaning the ratio of how many times you sell and replace inventory in a set period.
+By using inventory management techniques to plan ahead for increased demand in seasonal or trending products, companies can keep profits higher and make inventory turns faster, meaning the ratio of how many times you sell and replace inventory in a set period.
 Conversely, by noting slowing inventory turns on other products, a company can better determine when to offer discount pricing or other incentives to free capital to reinvest in goods that are in higher demand.

 Further, retail sales often differ store to store, region to region and country to country.
 Good inventory management enables the business to decide to ship products that are performing poorly in one store or region to another rather than take a loss via discount pricing to be rid of the stock.
 Logistics is key to moving inventory where it is likely to get the best price.

-7. Supply chain management: Logistics is an important link in the supply chain as it facilitates the movement of goods from suppliers to manufacturers and then to sellers or distributors and eventually to buyers.
+Logistics is an important link in the supply chain as it facilitates the movement of goods from suppliers to manufacturers and then to sellers or distributors and eventually to buyers.

 A supply chain is essentially a series of transactions.
 If logistics fails, the supply chain fails and transactions grind to a halt.
 A prime example: bare shelves in grocery store dairy aisles even as farmers dumped milk as supply chains broke during the pandemic.